These days, many Medicare beneficiaries are curious about telemedicine and telehealth.

 The average telehealth visit with Medicare Part B will cost $79.
 However, it may cost more for specialty services, especially those administered by a specialist.
 A 20% cost share is your responsibility.

-But if you have a Medigap plan which helps cover cost-sharing expenses or a Medicare Advantage plan which provides similar benefits, the cost of your visit is at a greatly reduced cost or even free.
+But if you have a Medigap plan which helps cover cost-sharing expenses or a Medicare Advantage plan which provides similar benefits, the cost of your visit is greatly reduced cost or even free.

 Medicare Supplemental Plans Can Cover Telemedicine